 public class MockMvcBuilders extends java.lang.Object

-Eclipse users: consider adding this class as a Java editor favorite.
-To navigate, open the Preferences and type "favorites".
+Consider adding this class as a Java editor favorite.
+To navigate to this setting, open the Preferences and type "favorites".

 |Constructor and Description|

 This allows full control over the instantiation and initialization of controllers and their dependencies, similar to plain unit tests while also making it possible to test one controller at a time.

 When this builder is used, the minimum infrastructure required by the